btb/phpgedview-old/vendor_branches/pclzip/readme.txt

 2 - What's new
 ==============

+  Version 2.8 :
+    - Improve extraction of zip archive for large files by using temporary files This feature is working like the one defined in r2.7.
+      Options are renamed : PCLZIP_OPT_TEMP_FILE_ON, PCLZIP_OPT_TEMP_FILE_OFF,
+      PCLZIP_OPT_TEMP_FILE_THRESHOLD
+    - Add a ratio constant PCLZIP_TEMPORARY_FILE_RATIO to configure the auto sense of temporary file use.
+    - Bug correction : Reduce filepath in returned file list to remove ennoying './/' preambule in file path.

+  Version 2.7 :
+    - Improve creation of zip archive for large files :
+      PclZip will now autosense the configured memory and use temporary files when large file is suspected.
+      This feature can also ne triggered by manual options in create() and add() methods.
+'PCLZIP_OPT_ADD_TEMP_FILE_ON' force the use of temporary files, 'PCLZIP_OPT_ADD_TEMP_FILE_OFF' disable the autosense technic,
+      'PCLZIP_OPT_ADD_TEMP_FILE_THRESHOLD' allow for configuration of a size threshold to use temporary files.
+      Using "temporary files" rather than "memory" might take more time, but might give the ability to zip very large files :
+      Tested on my win laptop with a 88Mo file :
+        Zip "in-memory" : 18sec (max_execution_time=30, memory_limit=180Mo)
+        Zip "tmporary-files" : 23sec (max_execution_time=30, memory_limit=30Mo)
+    - Replace use of mktime() by time() to limit the E_STRICT error messages.
+    - Bug correction : When adding files with full windows path (drive letter) PclZip is now working.
+Before, if the drive letter is not the default path, PclZip was not able to add the file.

+  Version 2.6 :
+    - Code optimisation
+    - New attributes PCLZIP_ATT_FILE_COMMENT gives the ability to add a comment for a specific file.
+(Don't really know if this is usefull)
+    - New attribute PCLZIP_ATT_FILE_CONTENT gives the ability to add a string as a file.
+    - New attribute PCLZIP_ATT_FILE_MTIME modify the timestamp associated with a file.
+    - Correct a bug.
+Files archived with a timestamp with 0h0m0s were extracted with current time
+    - Add CRC value in the informations returned back for each file after an action.
+    - Add missing closedir() statement.
+    - When adding a folder, and removing the path of this folder, files were incorrectly added with a '/' at the beginning.
+Which means files are related to root in unix systems.
+Corrected.
+    - Add conditional if before constant definition.
+This will allow users to redefine constants without changing the file, and then improve upgrade of pclzip code for new versions.

   Version 2.5 :
     - Introduce the ability to add file/folder with individual properties (file descriptor).
       This gives for example the ability to change the filename of a zipped file.